PauHPMCBR/LolDamageCalculator/README.md

 ## Things the program assumes
 - Every ability hits.
 - Things that have a delay (like Jinx E, that explodes after 0.9 secs if enemy is in contact) will get counted towards combo damage, even tho it would take more time to finish it completely.
-- Burns (aka Liandry and Demonic) will complete their duration for combo damage calculation.
+- Burns (aka Liandry, Malignance) will complete their duration for combo damage calculation.
 - The attacking champion is alone vs the defending champion (no external buffs like Lucian vigilance).
 - The program won't wait for Sheen cooldown before using an ability or similar niche things that would increase damage slightly.
 - Projectile travel distance is always 0.
 The program supposes you are melee range against the enemy.
+- Things that can be stacked prior are already stacked (Heartsteel, Caster's Companion...).
+- Stormsurge will only trigger one time when the enemy champion falls below 65% (100-35) max HP (ignoring that damage has to be done in 3s).

 ## Champion specific details
 ### Ahri